piryopt/pienryhmien-optimointi/README.md

-# Jakaja application for small group optimization
+# Jakaja application for small group assignment optimization
 ![GHA workflow badge](https://github.com/piryopt/pienryhmien-optimointi/workflows/CI/badge.svg)

 This is the repository of the final product of the [Software Engineering Lab course](https://studies.helsinki.fi/courses/cur/otm-96ddc0a9-a15b-4717-bfdc-23872092b730) (the department of Computer Science in University of Helsinki).